SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 See the official install page here.

-- The container must use a start up script placed at the working directory (
+• The container must use a start up script placed at the working directory (WORKDIR in the Dockerfile).

-See full example below if something is unclear.
+See the full example below if something is unclear.

 # Set username as a variable